phacks/phacks.dev/content/posts/2019-10-15-a-list-of-meetup-com-alternatives.md

 The new payment system will work as follows:

 * Organizers will pay $2/month, a little less than what they pay today to be able to organize events;
-* Attendees will pay $2/event, which is a **huge** change as meetups have mostly be free for attendees for many years.
+* Attendees will pay $2/event, which is a **huge** change as meetups have mostly been free for attendees for many years.

 As the co-organizer of the [JAMStack Paris](https://jamstack.paris), I am deeply concerned about this new model.
 I fear that people in the parisian JAMstack community, that I love to meet and have meaningful discussions with, may not want to pay to attend a previously free event.
 The _quality_ of the meetup (be it food, drinks, location) will not increase as a result of the new payment system, as us organizers will pocket exactly zero dollars from the Meetup fees.